nopnop2002/esp-idf-http-camera/README.md

 ## Installation
-For AiThinker ESP32-CAM, You have to use a USB-TTL converter.
+For AiThinker ESP32-CAM, you need to use a USB-TTL converter and connect GPIO0 to GND.

 |ESP-32|USB-TTL|
 |:-:|:-:|